 Text copied to clipboard!

-• What steps do you take to ensure patient comfort during procedures?
+• What steps do you take to ensure accurate patient documentation?